Friedrich Hermann Wölfert: Early life

 From 1870 he studied theology and philosophy at Leipzig, and he founded his own publishing company in 1873.
 He published over 50 books and newspapers, some of which he wrote himself.
 In the same year he married Christiane Trautmann, with whom he had two daughters.

 Human-powered airships

 After meeting the forester Georg Baumgarten in 1879, he became fascinated with airship flight and offered not only financial support but helped him further develop airships.
-Baumgarten had patented and experimented with his own airship designs, but his royal employer soon forbad him from airship work.
-Therefore they both continued work using Wölfert's name.
+Baumgarten had patented and experimented with his own airship designs, but his royal employer soon forbade him from airship work.
+Therefore, they both continued work using Wölfert's name.
 Their first cooperative work, the Dreigondelluftschiff (three gondola airship) flew on 31 January 1880, and crashed.
 In 1881 further models were built, all of them, non-rigid designs.
 Due to their activities the Verein zur Förderung der Luftschifffahrt was founded on 8 September 1881.

 Wölfert neglected his publishing business, which was sold in 1881.
 After Baumgarten's death in 1884 he continued the work and built a series of seven airships, including the human-powered Deutschland which flew in Berlin.